mozilla/application-services/docs/howtos/locally-published-components-in-focus-ios.md

     ```
 1. Unzip the `FocusRustComponents.xcframework.zip` into the `rust-components-swift` repository: (Assuming you are in the root of the `rust-components-swift` directory and `application-services` is a neighbor directory)
     ```sh
-     unzip  ../application-services/megazords/ios-rust/focus/FocusRustComponents.xcframework.zip -d .
+     unzip -o ../application-services/megazords/ios-rust/focus/FocusRustComponents.xcframework.zip -d .
     ```
-1. Change the `Package.swift`'s reference to the xcframework to point to unzipped folder.
+1. Change the `Package.swift`'s reference to the xcframework to point to the unzipped `FocusRustComponents.xcframework` that was created in the previous step.
 You can do this by uncommenting the following line:
     ```swift
         path: "./FocusRustComponents.xcframework"
     ```